-This progress report covers October 2023.
-The information contained in this report is based on the PMOC's virtual project meeting attendance, participation in FTA's monthly review conducted on November 3, 2023, document reviews, telephone conversations, and general interaction with the project sponsor's personnel.
+This progress report covers November 2023.
+The information contained in this report is based on the PMOC's virtual project meeting attendance, participation in FTA's monthly review conducted on November 3, 2023, the PMOC's monitoring visit conducted on November 27-29, 2023, document reviews, telephone conversations, and general interaction with the project sponsor's personnel.